tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 The Base Emerald Legacy Enhanced version which primarily focuses on quality of life additions such as HM improvements, Stat Editor for IVs and EVs, Nature Mints and an Egg Move Tutor.

-This Base patch includes all updates to Pokemon Emerald Legacy source coade as of 23 Feb 2025.
+This Base patch includes all updates to Pokemon Emerald Legacy source code as of 23 Feb 2025.

 ### Implemented Changes:
 * All Base Legacy changes as of v1.1.0